nanagajui/decipher-research-agent/README.md

 ## 🏗️ Architecture

-This fork maintains the core architecture of DecipherIt while adding new components for enhanced functionality.
-The system now includes additional modules for advanced web crawling, PDF generation, and AI-powered analysis.
+ResearchForge maintains the core architecture of DecipherIt while adding new components for enhanced functionality.
+The system includes additional modules for advanced web crawling, PDF generation, and AI-powered analysis, making it a comprehensive research platform.

 ---
 ---